Industrial Design

 Won Best Paper Award at the International Conference on Thermoelectrics in Nagoya Japan.

-1998.
-Won Best Paper Award at the International Conference on Thermoelectrics in Nagoya Japan.
-1990 – 1999.
 Developed and patented the HYDROCOOL thermoelectric cooling system and sold the technology to the Matsushita Refrigeration Company (National/Panasonic) of Japan in 1997.

-‘Over-Mould’ surfboard leg-rope system
+Over-mould leg-rope system

 1994